rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 You can also use `--keep-stage 1` when running tests.
 Something like this:

-- Initial test run: `./x.py test -i src/test/ui`
+- Initial test run: `./x.py test src/test/ui`
-- Subsequent test run: `./x.py test -i src/test/ui --keep-stage 1`
+- Subsequent test run: `./x.py test src/test/ui --keep-stage 1`

 ## Fine-tuning optimizations